 - Inter-American Convention to Prevent and Punish Torture

-The court returned to the issue of juvenile life without parole in Miller v.
+The Court returned to the issue of juvenile life without parole in Miller v.
 Alabama, 132 S. Ct.
 2455 (2012).
-In Miller, the court considered a challenge to mandatory sentences of juvenile life without parole for homicide offenses.
-The Miller court determined that mandatory sentences of life without parole were categorically unconstitutional as applied to juvenile defendants.
+In Miller, the Court considered a challenge to mandatory sentences of juvenile life without parole for homicide offenses.
+In Miller, the Court determined that mandatory sentences of life without parole were categorically unconstitutional as applied to juvenile defendants.
 Writing for the majority, Justice Kagan noted that mandatory life without parole for juveniles made “youth…irrelevant to imposition of that harshest prison sentence, such a scheme poses too great a risk of disproportionate punishment.”
 Miller, 132 S. Ct. at 2469.
-The Miller court did not reach the question of whether life without parole could ever be used for juveniles, though Justice Kagan warned that “appropriate occasions…will be uncommon.”
+The Miller Court did not reach the question of whether life without parole could ever be used for juveniles, though Justice Kagan warned that “appropriate occasions…will be uncommon.”
 Id.

 Writing separately, Justice Breyer specifically addressed the question of felony murder, the charge for which one of the youths at issue in Miller had been convicted.
 Justice Breyer argued that “there is no basis for imposing a sentence of life without parole upon a juvenile who did not himself kill or intend to kill.”
 Miller, 132 S. Ct. at 2477 (Breyer, J concurring).

 Miller, in addition to not addressing whether the 8th Amendment categorically forbids juvenile life without parole, did not address whether the Miller rule applied retroactively to juvenile offenders already imprisoned.
 It also did not address “de facto” sentences of life without parole, such as 70 years without parole.
 States are currently in the process of responding to Miller’s mandate forbidding mandatory juvenile life without parole.
-In Pennsylvania, the jurisdiction with the most juvenile offenders serving mandatory life without parole, the state supreme court announced that Miller did not apply retroactively.
-Commonwealth v.
-Cunningham, 81 A. 3d 1, 10 (2013).
-In California, on the other hand, the state supreme court found that all juvenile defendants sentenced to mandatory life without parole before Miller were entitled to petition for review of their sentence.
+In Pennsylvania, the jurisdiction with the most juvenile offenders serving mandatory life without parole, the Pennsylvania Supreme Court announced that Miller did not apply retroactively.
+On the other hand, the California Supreme Court found that all juvenile defendants sentenced to mandatory life without parole before Miller were entitled to petition for review of their sentence.
 People v.
 Caballero, 55 Cal.
 4th 262, 291 (2012).
 The Caballero court also found that a sentence of 110 years to life was a de facto sentence of life without parole and the defendant was entitled to have his sentence revisited under Miller.
 Caballero, 55 Cal.
 4th at 268.

-A number of legislative responses to Miller have been introduced.
-After the Massachusetts Supreme Court stuck down all sentences of life without parole for juvenile offenders, mandatory or not, in Diatchenko v.
-District Attorney for Suffolk District, 1 N.E.3d 270 (Mass 2013), the Massachusetts legislature offered a bill proposing juveniles convicted of murder serve at lease 35 years before being eligible for parole.[xii]
-Illinois has proposed legislation that would trigger parole eligibility after 15 years for life sentences or sentences of more than 40 years for juvenile offenders.[xiii]
-Wyoming has enacted legislation that mandates an opportunity for parole for juveniles serving life sentences after 25 years.[xiv]
-Unfortunately, some states, including Florida, have advanced, but not yet passed, legislation that would delay any opportunity for parole until after 50 years has passed.[xv]
-Indeed, as of April, 2014, only eleven states had brought their laws into compliance with Miller.[xvi]
+Several legislative responses to Miller have been introduced.
+After the Massachusetts Supreme Court struck down all sentences of life without parole for juvenile offenders, mandatory or not, in Diatchenko v.
+District Attorney for Suffolk District, 1 N.E.3d 270 (Mass 2013), the Massachusetts legislature offered a bill proposing juveniles convicted of murder serve at least 35 years before being eligible for parole.[xix]
+Illinois has proposed legislation that would trigger parole eligibility after 15 years for life sentences or sentences of more than 40 years for juvenile offenders.[xx]
+Wyoming has enacted legislation that mandates an opportunity for parole for juveniles serving life sentences after 25 years.[xxi]
+Unfortunately, some states, including Florida, have advanced but not yet passed legislation that would delay any opportunity for parole until after 50 years has passed.[xxii]
+Indeed, as of April 2014, only thirteen states have brought their laws into compliance with Miller.[xxiii]

 Call to Action